 DO NOT BLAME YOUR SPOUSE

-This is the hardest part for spouses to understand: how could you be unfaithful?
+This is the hardest part for spouses of Married Scam Victims to understand: how could you be unfaithful?
 But as we have explained before, the victim was most often unaware that they were being groomed until it was too late.
 They were lured in and then manipulated by a process that victimized a million victims a year.

 This is actually quite different than in real life.
 In real life, a man or woman must make a conscious decision to be unfaithful – they have to willingly connect with the other person and then physically act on their desires.
-In digital life, once the victim says hello then the hard-core manipulation begins, and most victims are powerless to stop it.
+In digital life, once the Married Scam Victims say hello then the hard-core manipulation begins, and most victims are powerless to stop it.

 DO NOT MISUNDERSTAND: EVERYONE CAN BE SCAMMED